boblsturm/aimusicgenerationchallenge2022/README.md

 2. Build a system that generates reels, and/or titles tunes, and/or appraises tunes.
 3. Write a brief technical document describing how you built your system, presenting some of its features and outcomes, and linking to your code and models for reproducibility.
 4. By OCTOBER 7, email the [organizer](mailto:bobs@kth.se):
-- if you are generating tunes, a link to download your generated collection of 1000 reels rendered as MIDI **and** in notation (such as ABC, musicXML, or staff), as well as ne reel in your collection that you want included in the evaluation (choose what you think is the best).
+- if you are generating tunes, a link to download your generated collection of 1000 reels rendered as MIDI **and** in notation (such as ABC, musicXML, or staff), as well as one reel in your collection that you want included in the evaluation (choose what you think is the best).
 - a link to download your code.
 - a link to download your technical document (pdf)
 6. Only one submission from each participant will be allowed in each of the sub-challenges.